Free FDLE Warrant Search

 Frequently Asked Questions about Warrants

-How do I check if I have a warrant?
+How do I check if I have an arrest warrant?

 You can look for the warrant on the FDLE website.
 Your local law enforcement agency that took out the warrant might also publish a list of outstanding warrants on its website that you can search for online.

-If the court issued a capias for failure to appear, then you can search your docket on the clerk of court website online to find out when the warrant was issued and whether a bond amount is included in the warrant.
+If the court issued a capias warrant for failure to appear, you could search your docket on the clerk of court website online to find out when the warrant was issued and whether a bond amount is included.
 You can also call a bail bondsman to look for the warrant for you.

-The ROR, OR, or PR bond is a written promise signed by the defendant promising that they will show up for future court appearances and not engage in illegal activity while the case is pending.
+The ROR, OR, or PR bond is a written promise signed by the defendant promising to show up for future court appearances and not engage in illegal activity while the case is pending.

 Once the warrant has been entered into the system, you might find the warrant online by looking on the FDLE website, the sheriff’s website in the county where the warrant was issued, the local police department’s website, or the clerk of court’s website if a docket has already been created.